 Reflux has also been associated with “visceral hypersensitivity.” which means normal bodily functions are “hypersensitive” and painful (1).
 Since we all process pain differently, we may all experience symptoms of reflux differently.
 Bodily functions which appear “normal” may cause significant pain to a person.
 Pain is a marker that something is wrong.
 The body is sending a red flag and screaming for help How can we treat this?
 There are gentle hands on therapies which can alleviate this at the root level (2).
 Visceral manipulation is a light manipulative therapy which corrects mobility and motility and removes the ligamentous and fascial restrictions allowing the organ to function optimally.

 I often hear from patients that they get heartburn symptoms or worsening of their already present reflux symptoms when they are involved in an emotionally stressful life event.
-This makes a lot of sense because of the vast neurological connections between the brain and digestive organs.
-Studies have shown that stress is intimately related with symptoms of reflux.
+This is because of the vast neurological connections between the brain and digestive organs.
+Studies have shown that stress is intimately related with symptoms of reflux (3)

 The standard therapy for reflux disease is to decrease acid in the stomach.
 Since the contents of the stomach are less acidic and caustic, there is less discomfort to the esophagus.
 Although this can be effective at relieving symptoms, stomach acid is an important part of digestion and protecting us from infections.
 Lower stomach acid can predispose someone to infections and alter the vital bacterial populations in and outside of our bodies called the microbiome.